vlumi/photo-diary/README.md

   + OAuth?
 * Authorization
   + Restricted access to galleries
+    - No access restrictions planned for the actual photo content, which may be in a CDN
   + Access to admin functions
   + (?)
 Multiple access levels
     - Global admin > gallery admin > user > visitor